tilkinsc/MemLeeks/README.md

 # MemLeeks
 Very simplex, cross-platform methodology for detecting memory leaks in C programs

+This simple code proves as a testament to those who suffer mem leaks but don't resolve them.

 There is probably better out there.
 This should be laggy as heck in a real, big program.
 Although, for testing certain variables, this does justice.

 Did you know?
 Using `__LINE__` in your code is a macro that expands to the line number your code is on?